HathorNetwork/hathor-wallet/RELEASING.md

 ```shell
 spctl -a -vvv -t execute PATH_TO_APP_FILE.app
 ```
-You should get an `accepted` repsonse, along with the source and origin of the app.
+You should get an `accepted` response, along with the source and origin of the app.